mcconvillej/physics-concepts/README.md

 # physics-concepts
-A few toy visual models for communimcating concepts in undergraduate experimental physics
+A few toy visual models for communicating concepts in undergraduate experimental physics